qiskit-community/bicycle-architecture-compiler/crates/bicycle_compiler/README.md

 {"Measurement":{"basis":["X","I","I","I","I","Z","I","I","I","I","I","I"],"flip_result":false}}

 ```

-which shows the only two operations allowed in such a PBC program: Rotations and Measurements.
+The above format gives examples of the only two operations allowed in such a PBC program: rotations and measurements.
 All operations should act on the same number of logical qubits.
-Rotations are specified objections with a Rotation field and includes the basis and the rotation angle.
+Rotations $\exp(i \phi P)$ are specified objections with a `Rotation` dictionary, which has the `basis` field for the Pauli $P$ and the `angle` field for $\phi$.
-Measurements are specified by objects with a Measurement field, and includes the basis, then whether the resulting measurement result should be flipped (currently not used).
+Measurements are specified by objects with a `Measurement` dictionary, which also has a `basis` field, and whether the resulting measurement result should be flipped (currently not used).
+The `flip_result` is intended to support a future implementation of 'measurement projections' as defined in equation (1) of [arXiv:2506.03094](https://arxiv.org/abs/2506.03094) in Section 3.

 ### Running the program
 You can pipe a program of the above format into the binary by running